Michaelizm/dotfiles/README.md

 # dotfiles #

-> When you see a good move, look for a better one. --Emanuel Lasker
+> When you see a good move, look for a better one.
+> --Emanuel Lasker

-I spent lots of time gathering the best bits of top dotfile repos to my personal config, tweaking to make it elegant and powerful, meanwhile easier for maintaining and reference.
-Hoping you will like the way I reformed:
+I spent lots of time gathering the best bits of top dotfile repos to my personal config, trying to make it elegant and powerful, meanwhile easier for maintaining and reference.
+Hoping you will like the way I reformed, or just tweak it, get your hands dirty:

   * `vimrc.init` - for initialization, such as some import pre-settings and create undo-dir for `persist undo`, and you won't want to change it for a thousand years
   * `vimrc` - mainly for editor env setting and some default keystrokes remapping